patching...

 A controversial Hebrew immersion charter school will open a year later than expected after it failed to meet state requirements, officials said in a statement Friday.

-Shalom Academy Charter School was originally slated to open this fall and had already started registering students from Teaneck and Englewood for the upcoming school year.
+and had already started registering students from Teaneck and Englewood for the upcoming school year.
 The fate of those slots was not immediately clear.

 Shalom Academy founder Raphael Bachrach did not return calls and e-mails for comment Friday.
 Bachrach has not returned repeated requests for comment and much of the details of the charter school remain unclear.